sourcehut-mirrors/chawan/doc/architecture.md

 * js: JavaScript binding generator and related code.
 * local: code for the main process (i.e. the pager).
 * server: code for processes other than the main process: buffer, forkserver, loader.
-* types: mainly definitions of data types and things I didn't know where to put.
+Also anything network-related.
-* utils: things I didn't know where to put, part 2
+* utils: things I didn't know where to put

 Additionally, "adapters" of various protocols and file formats can be found in `adapter/`: